Midnight In America Home Page

 This is what Paul taught.
 His emphasis was on works of the Spirit, not on works of the flesh.

 Paul had been reared in the most acclaimed school of Jewish religious law and was zealous towards God in that respect (Acts 22:3).
 He did not teach against obedience to any aspect of the Mosaic law as it applied to personal conduct.
-What he taught against was that such obedience was the means to salvation, and that the Levitical laws of purification and redemption via animal sacrifices, offerings, and ritual washings were now no longer necessary because Jesus had paid that price in full (Hebrews 7-10).
+What he taught against was that such obedience was the means to salvation.
+Paul also explained that the Levitical laws of purification and redemption via animal sacrifices, offerings, and ritual washings were now no longer necessary because Jesus had paid that price in full (Hebrews 7-10).

 The believers who knew that the accusation against Paul wasn't true urged Paul to shave his head as an outward ritual which would indicate to these Jews that he did indeed obey the Law of Moses: